nataliekbruno/Data-Science-Project/README.md

 # Evaluation

-### Performance trends
+## Performance trends across descriptive prompting: Prompts

-Descriptive Prompting: Claude.ai
+Descriptive Prompting: Claude

-- Claude.ai consistently outperformed ChatGPT across all prompts
+- Claude consistently outperformed ChatGPT across all prompts
 - Rarely missed Q1 across all assessments and prompts
 - Assessment 3 was the most challenging across all prompts

 Prompt-Specific Patterns:
-- Claude.ai maintained an average accuracy above 60% for all prompt types
+- Claude maintained an average accuracy above 60% for all prompt types
 - Prompt 2 has a slightly higher accuracy
 - Prompt 3 had a slightly lower accuracy rate than the other prompts